A Geometric Approach to Radial Correlation Type Problems: Localisation on the Sphere

 \begin{de}[Spherical Needles] A spherical needle in $\mathbb{S}^n$ is a couple $(I,\nu)$ where $I$ is a geodesic segment in $\mathbb{S}^n$ and $\nu$ is a probability measure \emph{supported} on $I$ which has a $\sin^{n-1}$-affine density function. \end{de}

 \emph{Remark}:

-Form definition \ref{sn}, we can properly write down the measure $\nu$.
+According to definition \ref{sn}, one can properly writes down the measure $\nu$.
 To do so, choose a parametrisation of the geodesic segment $I$ by its arc length.
 Therefore there is a (canonical) map $s:[0,l(I)]\to I$.
 For every $t\in[0,l(s)]$, we have that $\Vert \frac{ds}{dt}\Vert=1$.
 The measure $dt$ is the canonical Riemannian length-measure associated to the geodesic segment $I$.
-Using now the parametrisation of $I$ by $t\in [0,l(I)]$, the measure $\nu$ can be written as $\nu=C\cos^{n-1}(t-t_0)dt$, for $t_0\in[0,\pi]$ and $C$ the normalisation constant such that :
+Then, $I$ is parametrised by $t\in [0,l(I)]$, the measure $\nu$ can be written as $\nu=C\cos(t-t_0)^{n-1}dt$, for $t_0\in[0,\pi]$ and $C$ is the normalisation constant such that :